Biblical Counseling I

 Applied Leadership Skills (Equine Majors)

 This course includes a general overview of biblical management principles from a servant leadership perspective.
-Instruction includes a study of the character, disciplines and values in the leaders that God used throughout biblical history.
-This course also examines the qualities of leadership, principles for authority, standards of accountability, and communication as well as scriptural examples of effective leadership and offers each student the opportunity to practically apply the truths learned by spending one week serving in a leadership/mentoring role with youth in a supervised environment.
+Instruction includes a study of the character, disciplines and values in the leaders that God used throughout Biblical history.
+This course also examines the qualities of leadership, principles for authority, standards of accountability, and communication as well as scriptural examples of effective leadership and offers each student the opportunity to practically apply the truths learned by spending one week in the spring (S.A.L.T.- Servant and Leadership Training Summit) serving in a leadership/mentoring role with youth in a supervised environment.

 Intro to Christian Ethics